Fix Sage Balance Sheet Account Suspense Error

 Why Does Sage 50 Balance Sheet Go Out of Balance?

-A properly configured balance sheet in Sage 50 should always balance because accounting follows a simple equation:
+A properly configured balance sheet in Sage 50 should always balance.
+The Sage 50 balance sheet follows the standard accounting equation:

 Assets = Liabilities + Equity

-Here are the most common causes behind a Sage balance sheet out of balance issue.
+Here are the most common causes behind the Sage balance sheet out of balance issue.

 1. Incorrect Journal Entries

-Manual journals are one of the biggest reasons for balance sheet problems.
+Manual journals are one of the biggest reasons for Sage balance sheet problems.

 A single posting mistake can create unmatched debit and credit totals, incorrect ledger balances, and suspense account postings.